"Practice-Ready" Lawyers Rely on Critical Reading Skills

 Legal employers value “practice-ready” lawyers.
 That term refers to lawyers who possess strong research and writing abilities coupled with a self-regulating growth mindset.
 Translation -- take the initiative to develop practical lawyering skills.
 Critical reading skills are an important weapon in a practice-ready lawyer’s arsenal.

-High quality work product requires that attorneys successfully navigate each step of the writing process.
+Producing valuable work product requires that attorneys successfully navigate each step of the writing process.
 Usefulness and reliability suffer when steps in the process are performed in an incomplete manner.
 This is especially true during the research phase.
 Here, critical reading skills are needed to find and use meaningful research results.

 Identified below are common critical reading principles and techniques.
 As you can see, they are easy to understand and closely track principles of logic and rhetoric.
 The catch, however, is making the time and effort to use these techniques.
 Good luck!